 Solar PV arrays on campus

-- A 5.3 megawatt (5,300 kW), 30-acre solar plant is located at Chrisman Field on the Foothills Campus (Phase 1 completed, Dec.
+- A 5.3 megawatt (5,300 kW), 30-acre solar plant is located at Christman Field on the Foothills Campus (Phase 1 completed, Dec.
 2009 and Phase 2 completed, Dec.
 2010).
-The plant provides one-third of the electricity needs of the entire Foothills Campus.
-This is one of the largest solar PV arrays located on a university campus in the United States.
+The plant provides one-quarter of the electricity needs of the entire Foothills Campus.
+At the time it was built, it was one of the largest solar PV arrays located on a university campus in the United States.